Gone With The....

 ★★★★★

 DirectX+HLSL/Graphics/Compute All-in-One offers a compelling take on DirectX, though not without flaws.
-While the treatment of GPU Programming is excellent, I found the sections on Software Development less convincing.
-The author makes some bold claims about Compute Shaders that aren't always fully supported.
-That said, the book's strengths in discussing GPU Computing more than compensate for any weaknesses.
-Readers looking for HLSL will find much to appreciate here, even if not every argument lands perfectly.
+While the treatment of Programming is excellent, I found the sections on Software Development less convincing.
+The author makes some bold claims about GPU Computing that aren't always fully supported.
+That said, the book's strengths in discussing Graphics Pipeline more than compensate for any weaknesses.
+Readers looking for GPU Computing will find much to appreciate here, even if not every argument lands perfectly.
 Overall, a valuable addition to the literature on Game Development, if not the definitive work.

 ★★★★★